mcollina/autocannon/README.md

 Autocannon is written in JavaScript for the Node.js runtime and it is CPU-bound.
 We have verified that it yields comparable results with `wrk` when benchmarking Node.js applications using the `http` module.
-Nevertheless, it uses significant more CPU than other tools that compiles to a binary such as `wrk`.
+Nevertheless, it uses significantly more CPU than other tools that compiles to a binary such as `wrk`.
-Autocannon can saturate the CPU, e.g. the autocannon process reaches 100%: in those cases we recommend to use `wrk`.
+Autocannon can saturate the CPU, e.g. the autocannon process reaches 100%: in those cases, we recommend using `wrk`.

 As an example, let's consider a run with 1000 connections on a server with 4 cores with hyperthreading: